kormax/apple-enhanced-contactless-polling/README.md

   XX XX XX...
 XX..
   [TCIs (n)]   [Extra data (n)]
 ```
 - TCIs define an array of 3 byte long indentifiers.
-Standard allows for 0-n long TCI arrays to be conveyed depending on terminal type and subtype, but in practice exactly one is used always;
+Standard allows for 0-n long TCI arrays to be conveyed depending on terminal type and subtype;
 - Extra data contents depend on terminal type, subtype, and TCIs:
   * For access/key readers it may contain a 8 byte long unique reader group identifier, which allows to differentiate between them for passes of the same type;
   * For HomeKit it contains pairing information;